aalabmaster/transcriptome_disentangled/README.md

 - To read the report: just download the html files.

 - To run the code:
-    1. Download the data directory from:
+    1. Download the data directory from  [here](https://drive.google.com/drive/folders/1CtrYdeCHIckUfppE06nndzxa8RDf2d3F?usp=sharing)
         - You only need files in the `clean` and `raw` directory but saving files in the `scratch` directory will save you computation.
     2. Put the data folder wherever you want.
     3. Put the `transcriptome_disentangled.json` in your home directory inside a `Paths` folder.